williamchong/likecoin-op/deploy/README.md

 We rely on operation to maintains the initial contract address of the evm smart contract.

-Operator keys are stored in the `env.operator` file.
+Testnet operator keys are stored in the `env.operator` file.
 [Blackbox](https://github.com/StackExchange/blackbox) encrypts the keys.

 To decrypt the keys, run `blackbox_decrypt_all_files`, then `make operator-key-link` at the root of the repo.